 Money laundering operations can go on for years.
 Often, money launderers are discovered through another investigation for charges related to tax fraud or evasion, drug trafficking, prostitution, and so on.
 There are also many anti-money laundering agencies in the United States, including the Internal Revenue Service (IRS).
 The Money Laundering Control Act of 1986, for example, made it illegal to conduct financial transactions with any proceeds generated by dirty money, such as funds from drug trafficking, embezzlement, and others.

 Accused of Money Laundering?
-Contact Hager & Schwartz, P.A. for a Free Case Evaluation.
+Contact Hager & Schwartz, P.A. for an immediate Case Evaluation.

 If you’re under investigation for money laundering, it is extremely important to secure legal representation as soon as possible to build a solid defense strategy.
 Our Fort Lauderdale money laundering defense lawyers at Hager & Schwartz, P.A. can help you protect your rights and reputation.

 We are your legal advocates.
-Contact us at Hager & Schwartz, P.A. for a free consultation.
+Contact us at Hager & Schwartz, P.A. for an immediate consultation.
 Our white collar criminal defense attorneys in Fort Lauderdale are prepared to go to trial to fight for your rights.
 Call (954) 840-8713 today.